stevezero/Getting-Cleaning-Data/CodeBook.md

 ##CodeBook

-####The following is gathered verbatim from the dataset included README.txt:
+####The following is gathered verbatim (with some additions under "Variables") from the dataset included README.txt:
 The dataset includes the following files:
 =========================================